 The OPEB Plan consists of a Trust Agreement and Plan Document.
 An agent multiple-employer irrevocable trust was established for these purposes.
 The Trust's Board of Trustees has fiduciary responsibility for the investment of monies and administration of the OPEB Plan pursuant to the Trust Agreement and Bylaws.
-As of 2019 and 2018, the Trust had 47 and 44 participating employers, respectively.
-Of those participating employers, 36 and 34 of those made contributions to the Trust by December 31, 2019 and 2018, respectively.
+As of 2020 and 2019, the Trust had 47 participating employers.
+Of those participating employers, 31 and 36 of those made contributions to the Trust by December 31, 2020 and 2019, respectively.